Patient's Query

 I am glad that your thyroid is normal.
 I understand your concern and would explain that your symptoms do not seem to be related to any migraine aura or cranial polyopia.
 You should know that migraine aura usually lasts some minutes to hours and is usually followed by a headache.
 So, it does not last 24 hours.
 I would exclude any brain tumor, including the pituitary gland, considering your brain MRI with contrast.

-As your blood pressure is high, the first thing to do is to try to manage it, as it can mimic all this clinical situation.
+As your blood pressure is high, the first thing to do is to try to manage it, as it can mimic all these clinical situations.
 Another issue to consider is a possible allergic reaction, considering the inflammation in your sinuses.
-For this reason, I would recommend performing allergy tests and trying an anti-allergy drug and see if it helps improve your situation.
+For this reason, I would recommend performing allergy tests and trying an anti-allergy drug, and see if it helps improve your situation.

 In the end, if all the above tests result are normal, you should consider anxiety as a possible cause for your underlying complaints.
 In such a case, I would recommend trying Alprazolam 0.25 mg and see if it helps improve your situation.